 Martinique may be off the radar for most Americans, but Europeans have a firm grasp of the island’s many charms.
-Of the 1 million visitors who journeyed to these Caribbean shores in 2017, only 6.8 percent hailed from North America — but it’s time for U.S. travelers to get in on the secret.
-Beaches, gardens, cane fields and even volcanoes converge on this 425-square-mile overseas region of France.
+As tourism on this island and throughout the region rebonds, it’s time for U.S. travelers to finally get in on the secret.
+Beaches, gardens, cane fields, and even volcanoes converge on this 425-square-mile overseas region of France.

-Hit the beach.
+Hit the beach

 The French word for cove is anse, and one just feels more exotic and worldly lying on a French-Caribbean anse.
 Martinique‘s most popular beaches are located along the southern coast, near the town of Saint-Anne.
 But for pure natural beauty, head to the Caravelle Peninsula’s uncrowded Anse l’Etang, where no buildings (save a restroom) interrupt the screensaver scenery.
 Fifteen minutes up the road stand the ruins of Chateau Dubuc, a notorious 17th-century sugar estate.

-Ply the high seas.
+Ply the high seas

 A boat trip is practically mandatory in the Caribbean.
-Local captain Patricia speaks English, and her trusty skiff, the Watalibi, whisks small groups all across Martinique’s eastern bays of Le Robert, Francois and Vauclin.
+Local captain Patricia speaks English, and her trusty skiff, the Watalibi, whisks small groups all across Martinique’s eastern bays of Le Robert, Francois, and Vauclin.
 Hop on board for a healthy dose of island facts, reef snorkeling, and swimming in shallow lagoons, including Josephine’s Bath, a natural shoal where you can take a dip and sip all the rum punch your heart desires.

-Smell the flowers.
+Smell the flowers

 High in the hills above the capital of Fort-de-France is Jardin de Balata, the creation of horticulturist and landscape artist Jean-Philippe Thoze.
-More than 3,000 species of plants—including hibiscus flowers, heliconias, torch gingers, palm trees, bamboo and century-old mahogany trees—flourish in the 7-acre botanical garden.
+More than 3,000 species of plants—including hibiscus flowers, heliconias, torch gingers, palm trees, bamboo, and century-old mahogany trees—flourish in the 7-acre botanical garden.

-Get to the top.
+Get to the top

 The roof of Martinique is 4,583-foot Mount Pelee, which became the planet’s third-deadliest volcano when it erupted in 1902.
 Despite its fearsome past, the Pompeii of the Caribbean now tempts trekkers to its peak (four to five hours, round-trip).
 Use the popular Aileron Trail, and start early (as in, pre-sunrise) for the best views.
 On the way, hikers pass fern forests, misty craters and flora unique to the mountain’s fertile volcanic soil.

-Rum for the hills.
+Rum for the hills

 Nicknamed the Rum Capital of the World, Martinique comprises 12 (12!) estates that use a special rhum agricole distilling method.
 Making rum on Martinique since 1887, Habitation Clement is the most well-known producer, and its historic plantation and distillery have been converted into a sprawling museum and gardens for visitors.

-6. Eat, drink and be merry.
+Eat, drink, and be merry

 Martinique famously boasts a restaurant for every day of the year.
 If you must choose just one, make it Le Petibonum, a beach bar nestled on the silver sand of Le Carbet.
-Chef and owner Guy Ferdinand has been putting his gourmet spin on traditional Creole cuisine here for 13 years, and servers bring the ever-changing chalkboard menu to you.
+Chef and owner Guy Ferdinand has been putting his gourmet spin on traditional Creole cuisine here for well over a decade, and servers bring the ever-changing chalkboard menu to you.

-Find your home away from home.
+Find your home away from home

 A private villa is the way to go on Martinique, delivering privacy, more bang for your buck, and often an exclusive pool and view.
 For personal service, skip VRBO and Airbnb, and instead book through VillaVEO, a local rental agency that offers carefully curated properties and an English-speaking team.